 Alan Bocking, MD, FRCSC

 Dr. Bocking is a Professor Emeritus in the Department of Obstetrics and Gynaecology at the University of Toronto.
 He is the former Gordon C. Leitch Chair of the University of Toronto, Department of Obstetrics and Gynaecology and Chief of the Department of Obstetrics and Gynaecology at Mount Sinai Hospital, the University Health Network and Women’s College Hospital (2003 – 2013).
 Prior to that, he was the Chair of the Department of Obstetrics and Gynaecology at Western University and Chief of the Department of Obstetrics and Gynaecology at London Health Sciences Centre and St. Joseph’s Health Centre, London, Canada.

 Wenda Bradley is a registered nurse who has a Bachelor of Science in Nursing and a BA in Sociology.
 Wenda worked as a Community Health nurse in rural communities of the Yukon for 25 years where she developed a passion for helping people who have FASD, their families and communities.
 Wenda has done direct support of adults who have FASD, education about FASD as well as community development to help support people living with FASD.

 She is currently employed as the executive director of the Fetal Alcohol Syndrome Society of the Yukon (FASSY) – a nonprofit agency that provides direct support for adults who have or may think they have FASD as well as education about FASD.
 Wenda sits as a co-chair on the Yukon FASD advisory committee that is developing an action plan around FASD for the Yukon Territory.

 David Brown (PhD) is a consultant serving agencies and jurisdictions across Canada in the areas of harmful substance use research, program evaluation, knowledge exchange, and prevention education.
 David has worked as a research scientist with both BC Mental Health and Addictions Services and with the Department of Family Medicine at the University of Wisconsin-Madison.
 David’s focus for the past decade has been on the challenges of early identification and intervention for risky drinking, particularly in primary care settings.
-He now works as an independent consultant on these issues to governments and agencies across Canada.
-David also developed a set of self-help workbooks to augment alcohol and cannabis use reduction.

 Carol Anne Cheechoo, B.A., B.Ed., M.A.
 (Humanities)